Drug & Alcohol Rehab, Detox & Treatment Resources

 In Raleigh, heroin, opioids such as Fentanyl and Vicodin, as well as a constant mix of prescription drugs, helped cause the addiction epidemic.
 Drug and alcohol misuse can take over quickly, making it difficult to hold a job or maintain healthy relationships with friends or family.
 For some, the results of drug and alcohol misuse are even worse.
 In North Carolina, deaths caused by heroin skyrocketed in the last few years.

 In Raleigh, its surrounding neighborhoods and throughout the nation, an increasing number of treatment options and facilities can help individuals struggling with drug and alcohol issues to find the help they need to get control of their lives.
 Recovery programs are widely available, with trained medical professionals offering the oversight and guidance needed to get healthy.
-This guide will help explain the different types of drug rehab centers available in Raleigh, NC to someone who is ready to start recovery.

 Finding Help & Recovery in Raleigh, NC